 Loans must be certified by a Financial Aid Counselor at Pace University in order to complete the loan process.
 Funds are deposited into the student’s Account at Pace by a specified disbursement date determined by the Financial Aid Office and the Lender.

 Students may be eligible for Federal Pell grants, Federal Direct Loans, NYS TAP and Federal Work Study during the Summer sessions.
 With very few exceptions, Pace University scholarships, grants and awards are not available for Summer sessions.
-In general, financial aid for the Summer sessions is based on a student’s eligibility from the previous year.
-Therefore students interested in receiving financial aid for Summer 2020, must have filed the 2019-2020 FAFSA form.
+In general, ﬁnancial aid for the Summer sessions is based on a student’s eligibility from the previous year.
+Therefore, students interested in receiving ﬁnancial aid for Summer 2021, must have ﬁled the 2020-2021 FAFSA form.

-However, we recommend that you file the next year’s FAFSA form as well.
-If you have not completed the FAFSA form, you can file it online at www.fafsa.ed.gov.
+However, we recommend that you ﬁle the next year’s FAFSA form as well.
+If you have not completed the FAFSA form, you can ﬁle it at online.
 Pace University's FAFSA school codes are:

-Students interested in aid for the summer must file an additional Pace University Summer Application, available on the Financial Aid webpage or in the Financial Aid Office.
+Students interested in aid for the summer must file an additional Pace University Summer Application, available on the Financial Aid webpage.
 We advise you to submit all required documents, and register before mid-April to guarantee financial aid availability for Summer payment dates.

 Please be sure to read the application thoroughly, as receiving financial aid for the Summer will have an impact on your financial aid for the following year.